meesterdude/cloudspeq/README.md

 ### Run tests

 Run the tests and get a report of the results.
+This will request a JSON formatted response from each machine, and parse each to gather failure and summary results.

 ```
 cloudspeq run